bampli/bAmpli/datastax/README.md

 ```

-- Get the DSE container IP address on the host running the DSE container:
+- Get the DSE server IP address:

 ```console
     docker inspect seed | grep '"IPAddress":'
 ```
+Use browser to enter [DataStax Studio](http://localhost:9091/) and edit "connection" to the corresponding IPAddress.
+More details about external network need at Luke's post [DataStax Graph and Studio with Docker Compose](http://www.luketillman.com/datastax-graph-and-studio-with-docker-compose/).

+- **Studio**: Open a browser and go to http://DOCKER_HOST_IP:9091.
+Click Manage connection, edit hostname, enter the DSE IP address.
+Click Save and Test to check connection.

+- **dsbulk**: Open a command window in order to use DataStax Bulk Loader as shown below.

-- **OpsCenter**: Open a browser and go to http://DOCKER_HOST_IP:8888.
+- **OpsCenter**: (TODO: not running, connection error) Open a browser and go to http://DOCKER_HOST_IP:8888.
 Click Manage existing cluster.
 In host name, enter the DSE IP address.
 More details at [docs](https://docs.datastax.com/en/docker/doc/docker/docker68/dockerOpscenter.html).

-- **Studio**: Open a browser and go to http://DOCKER_HOST_IP:9091.
-Click Manage connection.
-In host name, enter the DSE IP address.
-Click Save and Test to check connection.

-- **dsbulk**: Open a command window in order to use DataStax Bulk Loader.

-Use browser to enter [DataStax Studio](http://localhost:9091/) and edit "connection" to the corresponding IPAddress.
-More details about external network need at Luke's post [DataStax Graph and Studio with Docker Compose](http://www.luketillman.com/datastax-graph-and-studio-with-docker-compose/).

 ### 1-Node Setup with Studio